How to Help an Opana Addict

 Seeking an evaluation by a medical or other addiction treatment professional can prove very beneficial in knowing your recovery needs.
 The next step is entering a treatment program, of which there are many available.
 Some treatment centers provide their own supervised detoxification, but there are also standalone detox programs.

-Supervised detoxification from Opana entails support during the withdrawal process and may include the administration of medications to alleviate withdrawal symptoms.
+A supervised detoxification process from Opana entails support during the withdrawal process and may include the administration of medications to alleviate withdrawal symptoms.
 Withdrawing from opioids can be very difficult, often times leading to relapse and sometimes overdose.
 Supervised detoxification helps prevent relapse and makes withdrawal symptoms more tolerable.

 A number of supervised detoxification clinics are able to do this through the administration of medications in conjunction with various behavioral therapies, an approach called medically assisted treatment (MAT).
 MAT is a proven method of treatment for opioids and is supported by a number of government agencies including the Substance Abuse and Mental Health Services Administration (SAMHSA).